Magdiel012/MUtil/README.md

 ##### MAPINFO

-You will need to add the follwoing event handlers in the `GameInfo` block.
+You will need to add the following event handlers in the `GameInfo` block.
 ```cs
 GameInfo
 {